 PUMPKINS WITH A PURPOSE – The proceeds from the Pumpkin Patch help support our youth and children’s ministry programs throughout the year, and also introduces others in the community to JFUMC through visiting the “Patch”.
 All the pumpkins are grown in Northern New Mexico on land leased from the Navajo Indian Reservation by Pumpkin Patch Fundraisers.
 The crops are planted, cared for and harvested by the people in the Navajo community, providing employment that helps them support their families.
 Pumpkins are shipped all over the United States to churches and organizations with no up front payments.
 When the fundraiser is concluded and final sales are calculated, the church keeps a percentage based on the sales.

-The JFUMC Pumpkin Patch will open for business on Saturday, October 6, 2018 at 3:30pm after the pumpkins are unloaded from the truck and will be open daily through the month of October.
+The JFUMC Pumpkin Patch will open for business during the first week of October 2019, and open daily through the month of October.
 The Pumpkin Patch is located at 87 Davis Street, across from Jefferson Elementary school and the train on Washington Street.
-Sign up to work the Patch at: https://www.signupgenius.com/go/10C0C45A8AD28A3F85-2018
+More information will be posted soon with specific dates and times.
+The pumpkin patch proceeds support the youth and children’s ministries throughout the year with special projects, mission events and retreats.

 THANKSGIVING MEAL MINISTRY – Every Thanksgiving Day, JFUMC members, and other volunteers, provide cooked turkey and sides, fill the meal boxes and deliver 300 – 400 meals to families in the surrounding community.

-BEAR MINISTRY- God Loves Us Beary Much!
+BEAR MINISTRY- God Loves You Beary Much!
 Donated 12″- 14” stuffed bears are collected and given to local police, firefighters and emergency responders to provide comfort to children in traumatic situations.

 ANGEL TREE – Names on the JFUMC tree are received from both the Jackson County Family Connection and the Jackson County Solicitors Office.
 The Jackson County Family Connection list contains the names and gift wishes of selected children living in Jackson County.
 The Jackson County Solicitors Office list contains the names and gift wishes for children of inmates who are housed at the Jackson County Correctional Institute.
 The week before Christmas, the donated wrapped gifts are distributed to the children’s families.